LFCR Investors Have Opportunity to Lead Lifecore Biomedical, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-14, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lifecore Biomedical, Inc. ("Lifecore" or the "Company") (NASDAQ: LFCR).
+LOS ANGELES, Aug.
+16, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lifecore Biomedical, Inc. ("Lifecore" or the "Company") (NASDAQ: LFCR).

 Class Period: October 7, 2020 – March 19, 2024